Matthew Ebden: 2011: Breakthrough and first Masters quarterfinal

 Ebden began 2011 in a similar fashion to 2010 by being entered in the qualifying draw for the Brisbane International and qualified.
 In the first round of the main draw he was drawn against another Australian wildcard John Millman and won in three sets 4–6, 6–2, 6–4.
 His second round match was against world number 40 and eighth seed Denis Istomin and produced a huge upset by winning 6–4, 6–4 despite being 156 places below Istomin in the ATP rankings.
 He was eventually defeated in the quarterfinals by world number 5 and eventual champion Robin Söderling 3–6, 2–6.
 He was then given a wildcard into the main draw of the Medibank International Sydney.
 He lost to fifth seed Frenchman Richard Gasquet in the first round 4–6, 3–6.
 The next week, he played in the Australian Open after being given a wildcard into the main draw.
 He lost in the first round to American Michael Russell 3–6, 2–6, 7–5, 6–7(7–9).
 At the BNP Paribas Open was able to qualify to the main draw just to lose to Mischa Zverev.
 He also qualified for the Aegon Championships, defeating Somdev Devvarman in the first round before losing to world no. 1 Rafael Nadal in the following round.
 At the Campbell's Hall of Fame Tennis Championships, Ebden caused a major upset in the first round against 4th seed Ryan Sweeting by winning the match 6–4, 6–2.
 Ebden then followed it up with a three set win over Matthias Bachinger 2–6, 6–4, 6–4.
 Ebden lost to 6th seed Olivier Rochus 6–7(5–7), 3–6 in the quarterfinals.
 Ebden teamed with American Ryan Harrison to win the doubles title.
 He followed it up with another doubles title at the Atlanta Tennis Championships where he partnered with yet another American Alex Bogomolov Jr. He then competed at the Citi Open and qualified.
 He won his first match against Rajeev Ram, but lost to Nikolay Davydenko in the second round.
 At the Rakuten Japan Open Tennis Championships Ebden went through the qualifying stages to get acceptance into the main draw.
 In the main draw Ebden drew Spaniard Pablo Andújar and progressed to win the match 6–7(4–7), 6–4, 6–4.
 Ebden's run came to an end at that stage where he lost to the 3rd seed David Ferrer 6–4, 2–6, 2–6.
 At the Shanghai Rolex Masters, Ebden was the 14th seed in the qualifying draw and qualified for the main draw.
 In the first round Ebden won for the 2nd time in a week 6–4, 6–4 against Pablo Andújar of Spain.
 Ebden then went on to defeat Ryan Harrison 6–4, 6–2 and then 8th seed and former World No. 6 Gilles Simon 6–2, 2–6, 7–6(10–8).
 Ebden eventually lost in straight sets 3–6, 2–6 to the World No. 4, second seed, defending and eventual champion, Andy Murray in the quarterfinals.
 Because of Ebden's surprise run at the event. he went up to 80 in the world.
 Ebden ended the year at 86.
+Ebden also played at a local level in his home state Western Australia, playing for Wembley Downs Tennis Club in the 2011-12 Tennis West State League season and the Asia-Pacific Tennis League, where he went undefeated winning eight singles and doubles matches.